Commensurating HNN-extensions: hierarchical hyperbolicity and biautomaticity: Lattices in the hyperbolic plane and a tree

 Since $F$ is infinite and not locally finite, it contains a finitely generated infinite subgroup.
 Such a subgroup cannot be torsion (otherwise it would fix a point in $\calt$, contradicting the fact that the action of $F$ on $\calt$ has finite stabilisers); it follows that $F$ contains an infinite order element $g$.
 Since the action of $F$ on $\calt$ has finite stabilisers, $g$ must be hyperbolic in this action; let $\ell \subseteq \calt$ be the axis of $g$.
-Since $T$ is non-discrete and $\calt$ is leafless and locally-finite, it follows that $\calt$ is not a line; moreover, since the $\Gamma$-action on $\calt$ is cocompact, there exists an element $h \in \Gamma$ such that $h\ell \neq \ell$.
+Since $T$ is non-discrete it follows that $\calt$ is not a line; moreover, since the $\Gamma$-action on $\calt$ is cocompact and since $\calt$ is leafless and locally-finite, there exists an element $h \in \Gamma$ such that $h\ell \neq \ell$.
 Then $g$ and $hgh^{-1}$ are two hyperbolic elements of $F$ that have distinct axes, so $g^n$ does not commute with $hg^mh^{-1}$ for any $n,m \neq 0$.
 This implies that $F$ is not virtually abelian. \end{proof}

 \begin{prop} Suppose $(B,\calm)$ is a finite-to-one biautomatic structure on $\Gamma$.
 If $\Gamma$ is non-residually finite and torsion-free, then any vertex stabiliser of the action on $\calt$ is an $\calm$-quasiconvex subgroup. \end{prop} \begin{proof} Let $G$ be a commensurated surface subgroup of $\Gamma$.
 Let $F=\Ker(\pi_{\PSL_2(\RR)})$ and note by \Cref{lem:freebylinear} that $F$ is a non-abelian free subgroup acting freely on $\calt$.
 Let $g,h$ be contained in this free group and suppose that they do not commute.

-Since $G$ is commensurated and $F$ is normal, the elements $g$ and $h$ commute with the subgroup $S=G\cap G^g\cap G^h$ which has finite index in $G$.
-In particular, $C:=C_\Gamma(\{g,h\})$ contains $S$.
+We claim since $G$ is commensurated and $F$ is normal, the elements $g$ and $h$ commute with the subgroup $S=G\cap G^g\cap G^h$ which has finite index in $G$.
+Indeed, let $s\in S$ and note $s$ and $s^g$ fix vertices of $\calt$.
+It follows that the commutator $[s,g]$ lies in $G^g$.
+The commutator $[s,g]$ maps trivially under the projection to $\PSL_2(\RR)$, but the projection restricted to $G^g$ is injective.
+Thus, $[s,g]=1$ and the claim follows.

+By the previous claim, $C:=C_\Gamma(\{g,h\})$ contains $S$.
 Now, $g$ and $h$ have distinct axes so $C$ must fix a vertex on $\calt$.
 In particular, $C$ is a finite-index subgroup of a vertex stabiliser containing a finite index subgroup $S$ of $G$, implying that $C$ is commensurable with $G$ in $\Gamma$.
 Finally, since $C$ is the centraliser of a finite set if follows from \Cref{thm:qconvex} that $C$ is $\calm$-quasiconvex.
 By \Cref{lem:qconvex-fi}, it follows that $G$ is $\calm$-quasiconvex as well. \end{proof}

 Finally, we record this proposition for later use.
 It is a special case of \cite[Corollary~3.3]{Hughes2021b}.

 \begin{prop} $\Gamma$ is a hierarchically hyperbolic group. \end{prop}